The Various Methods To Prevent Or Control Oily Skin

 How to take a test at home to determine your skin type?

-Before you learn how to determine your skin type at home, there’s one thing you need to know first - the difference between skin type and skin concerns.
-Wrinkles, ageing of the skin, hyperpigmentation or temporary dryness are concerns that can affect any skin type.
+Before you learn how to determine your skin type at home, there’s one thing you need to know first – the difference between skin type and skin concerns.
+Wrinkles, aging of the skin, hyperpigmentation, or temporary dryness are concerns that can affect any skin type.
 For instance, acne-prone skin isn’t a skin type as people with all skin types can struggle with acne.
 Therefore, you need to know that skin concerns can change over a period of time but your skin type usually remains the same.

 WITH A TEST AT HOME